 (A) As A Principal or Accessory Use.
-The use is permitted as a principal use in the zoning districts indicated in Article 3 Section 3.12 Permitted Uses, and as an accessory use operated by a religious institution or school on the same zoning lot and within the same buildings also used for religious or educational activities.
+The use is permitted as a principal use in the

-- (B) Indoor Space.
+- zoning districts indicated in Article 3 Section 3.12 Permitted Uses, and as an accessory use operated by a religious institution or school on the same zoning lot and within the same buildings also used for religious or educational activities. - (B) Indoor Space.
 At least twenty-five (25) square feet of inside space shall be provided for each child (based on permitted capacity) if outdoor space is provided as indicated in (C) below.
 If less or no outdoor space is provided, at least thirty-five (35) square feet of inside space shall be provided for each child (based on permitted capacity). - (C) Outdoor Space.
 If outdoor play area is provided, it shall be enclosed by a minimum four (4) foot tall security fence.
-A minimum of one hundred (100) square feet for each child (based on permitted capacity) must be provided to reduce the indoor space requirements in (B) above. - (D) Licensing.
-Licensing by the State is required.
+A minimum of one hundred (100) square feet for each child (based on permitted capacity) must be provided to reduce the indoor space requirements in (B) above. - (D) Licensing requirements shall follow those of the North Carolina Division of Child Development at the time of permit application to the Town of Kernersville.